England 22nd of August 2009

-The room wasn’t ready yet, cos we arrived really early.
+The room wasn’t ready yet, ‘cos we arrived really early.
 We went across the street for brunch.

 It took us about 30 minutes on the shuttle bus.
 We had to collect the tickets at the entrance.
 V festival was very late with giving out tickets, so they didn’t send them overseas, we had to collect them… but they were there!!
-Didn’t have to call Ted for help.
+We didn’t have to call Ted for help.

 The festival ground looked a bit like Relentless Boardmasters festival, only bigger!
+Much bigger!

 It took us 3 acts including Human League I didn’t like them really, but their last song did well, so the tent was rammo in the main room, as Mike would say.

 2nd row, not too bad, I had to be happy with that, I wouldn’t get any closer.
 The people in front of me weren’t there for The Streets, possibly for Lady Gaga, she was on after Mike, so they stayed calm, I would survive.